Pescara (1998).

 *

-Specialised in: writing for the arts and with neurodiversity, research assistance & developmental editing.
+Specialised in: developmental editing, writing for the arts, working with neurodiversity, and research assistance.

 get in touch: marta[a]studioimaginalis.com